Learn what you need to know about roof care, roof repair and roofing installation from the videos on this playlist.

 Check the insulation.

 Five Roof Problems to Look for from the Ground

 Don’t get up on your roof.
-Play it safe and perform an inspection from the ground a couple of times a year.
+Play it safe and inspect it from the ground a couple of times a year.
 Here’s what to look for:

 Shingles that are pulling up, cracked or missing.

 Rust spots, which might mean that the drip edges are starting to fail.

 8 Questions to Ask Before Hiring Roofing Companies (and What to Expect During Your Roof Installation)

 Are your shingles in shambles?
 Sears roofing expert Tony Licari talks about what you need to know before hiring a roofer.